dani-Tb/js-git-hooks/README.md

 }
 ```
 *githooks* key has a collection of hooks, and each hook has a list of shell commands
-relative to git project hook.
+relative to git project root.
 This namespaces hooks list for add other config values
 if needed in the future.

 Use **$@** to propagate hook arguments to commands.
 For example in *pre-push* hooks.